isabeldevr/Mancala_Game/README.md

 ### DFS sum
 - Used to transverse the tree of possible moves
-- It adds the score by the human player (as a loss) and the ai (as a gain) to check what combination would be best.
+- It adds the score by the human player (as a loss) and the AI (as a gain) to check what combination would be best.
-- The entire implementation of the AI player includes a depth parameter that can be adjusted to make the ai think more turns ahead.
+- The entire implementation of the AI player includes a depth parameter that can be adjusted to make the AI think more turns ahead.

 ### Merge sort
 - Used to sort the leaderboard kept in leaderboard.txt